sybrew/the-seo-framework/readme.txt

 				* TODO it works with all of bbPress but the Forum pages.
 What's up with that?
 			* This system dynamically fetches page ancestor, author, and term slugs as needed.
 These are then cached in the browser.
 This dynamic fetching may appear as a delay in writing the canonical URL when making changes.
 			* Please note that you should never use `%pagename%` in your permalink structure. `%postname%` gets transformed to `%pagename%` automatically when needed.
+		* This feature is disabled when you have a multilingual plugin active on your site.
+These plugins modify the URL structure in a non-standard way, and we cannot anticipate that from the admin area yet.
+We'd rather give you the URL WordPress provided that isn't up-to-date but behaves predictably than one that's inaccurate.
 	* You can now block crawlers like AI language model trainers and SEO analysis from using your content via the "Robots Settings."
 	* You can now specify a redirect URL for the homepage.
 		* If the homepage is a page, this will take precedence over the page's metadata redirect URL.